AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-Why-Dremio-Iceberg-Matters.md

 - **Data Mesh**: Dremio’s Semantic Layer empowers you to model, collaborate, and govern your data across all sources from a single location.
 This robust feature allows you to create virtual data marts or data products that adhere to data mesh principles, facilitating better collaboration and governance across teams.

 - **Lakehouse Architecture**: Dremio’s Lakehouse capabilities fully support reading and writing to Apache Iceberg tables.
 With Dremio's Enterprise Lakehouse Catalog, you can enable Git-like isolation for workloads, create zero-copy environments for experimentation and development, and automate the optimization of your Iceberg tables.
-This ensures they are both performant and storage-efficient, transforming your data lake into a fully functional data warehouse—essentially, a data lakehouse.
+This ensures they are both performant and storage-efficient, transforming your data lake into a fully functional data warehouse - essentially, a data lakehouse.

 Beyond enabling you to maximize the value and accessibility of your data, Dremio offers flexibility in deployment, whether on-premises or in the cloud.
 It can also access data from both environments, delivering unmatched flexibility and data unification.